uviclibraries/raspberrypi/act-6.md

          ...
      ```
-36. Ending a conversation after processing a custom event will require access to the `assistant` instance.
+36. Ending the conversation after a custom action will require the `assistant` instance.
 Change the line where the `process_event` method is defined from `def process_event(event):` to `def process_event(assistant, event):`
 37. Find the line where `process_event` is called near the bottom of the file and change it from `process_event(event)` to `process_event(assistant, event)`
-38. The LED connected to GPIO 14 is to be on when the Google assistant is active.
-Add these lines to the end of `process_event` and make sure to indent them to match the lines above:
+38. Add these lines to the end of `process_event` and make sure to indent them to match the lines above:
      ```
      if event.type == EventType.ON_CONVERSATION_TURN_STARTED:
          gpio.output(14, gpio.HIGH)